Marie Henriette of Austria, Queen of the Belgians

 Marie Henriette’s father Archduke Joseph was appointed Palatine of Hungary in 1796.
 The Habsburg Holy Roman Emperor was also King of Hungary, and the Palatine of Hungary was a deputy of the King of Hungary when he was absent from the country.
 Archduke Joseph was very popular with the Hungarian people and his statue stands in a square named after him in Budapest, Hungary.

-Athletic and energetic, Marie Henriette grew up with her brothers and sisters in Hungary, where she was able to ride the horses she loved.
+Athletic and energetic, Marie Henriette grew up with her brothers and sisters in Hungary, where she rode the horses she loved.
 She was interested in painting and music, and even composed an opera, Wanda.
 On August 22, 1853, 16-year-old Marie Henriette married 18-year-old Prince Leopold, Duke of Brabant, the heir to the Belgian throne, and the future King Leopold II of the Belgians.
 The marriage had been carefully orchestrated to strengthen the infant Belgian monarchy by marrying its future second monarch to a member of a prestigious Catholic dynasty.
 Marie Henriette had tearfully protested the marriage.
 Princess Pauline von Metternich wrote the marriage was “between a stable-boy and a nun, and by a nun, I mean the Duke of Brabant.”

-Leopold and Marie Henriette; Photo Credit – Wikipedia
+Leopold and Marie Henriette; Credit – Wikipedia

 Leopold and Marie Henriette had four children:

-The marriage started out unhappy, remained unhappy, and the couple lived mostly separate lives.
-Leopold had many mistresses and he made no real attempt to have a successful marriage.
+The marriage started unhappy, remained unhappy, and the couple lived mostly separate lives.
+Leopold had many mistresses and made no real attempt to have a successful marriage.
 Marie Henriette was cold and inaccessible.
 Her only passion remained her Hungarian horses.
 Their children were brought up very strictly and with discipline.
 In 1869 when her only son Leopold died, Marie Henriette was devastated.
 King Leopold blamed Marie Henriette for their son’s death.
 Little Leopold had fallen into a pond, caught pneumonia, and died.

 Marie Henriette in 1875; Photo Credit – Wikipedia